Every American is losing money due to extreme weather. Here’s how.

 Impact of extreme weather on clothing costs

-Bankrate’s social media impulse buy survey showed that 48 percent of U.S. adults report making impulse purchases on social media between August 2022 and August 2023.
+Bankrate’s Social Media Impulse Purchase Survey found that 48 percent of social media users have made an impulse purchase after seeing a product on social media.
 Fast fashion retailers thrive on social media sales, but mass-produced pieces need to be replaced often and are made in facilities with poor working conditions and heavy pollutant production.

 According to The World Bank, the fashion industry is responsible for 10 percent of annual global carbon emissions and annually uses 93 trillion liters of water.
 To put that into perspective, it takes 3,781 liters of water to produce one pair of jeans.

-This puts budget minded consumers in a quandary—is saving money on cheap clothing today worth the future cost?
+This puts budget minded consumers in a quandary — is saving money on cheap clothing today worth the future cost?
 Unfortunately, extreme weather is driving up the cost of clothing, making it more difficult for many consumers to invest in a sustainable wardrobe.
 Ethical fashion choices tend to cost much more than standard clothing.
-Cotton prices increased 45 percent in 2023, and the price might not come down anytime soon.

 Learn more